-Special projects funding and Province of British Columbia Ministry funding is recognized as the related expenses are incurred, and the excess of funding over expenses is recorded as deferred contributions.
+Special projects funding and other government grants from the Province of British Columbia are recognized as the related expenses are incurred, and the excess of funding over expenses is recorded as deferred contributions.

 Program fees consist of course fees, faller certification fees and Safety Accord Forest Enterprises (SAFE) Companies registration fees.
 Course fees are recognized as revenue when the course has occurred, the amount can be determined and collection is reasonably assured.
 Faller certification fees are recognized as revenue when the service is provided, the amount can be determined and collection is reasonably assured.
 SAFE Companies registration fees are recognized over three years from the date received.